quantmind/pulsar/sources/design.txt

 An :class:`.Actor` can control more than one thread if it needs to, via the :attr:`~.Actor.thread_pool` as explained in the :ref:`CPU bound <cpubound>` paragraph.
-The actor :ref:`event loop <eventloop>` is installed in all threads controlled by the actor so that when the ``get_event_loop`` function is invoked on these threads it returns the event loop of the controlling actor.
+The actor :ref:`event loop <asyncio-event-loop>` is installed in all threads controlled by the actor so that when the :func:`~asyncio.get_event_loop` function is invoked on these threads it returns the event loop of the controlling actor.

 .. _actor-io-thread: